nmshd/documentation/_includes/use-cases/use-case-consumption-check-if-incoming-request-can-be-rejected.md

 This use-case tests if an incoming [Request]({% link _docs_integrate/data-model-overview.md %}#request) can be rejected with the given parameters without actually rejecting it.

+It is advised to call canReject before actually rejecting a Request, however canReject will usually be successful, as there are only rare cases which block a rejection.

 ## Parameters

 - The `id` of the incoming request.